mbrdg/gekitai-with-reinforcement-learning/README.md

 ## Dependencies

-The required dependecies are specified in the `requirements.txt` file, meaning it is only required to have [pipenv](https://pipenv.pypa.io/en/latest/) installed in the system.
+The required dependecies are specified in the `Pipfile` file, meaning it is only required to have [pipenv](https://pipenv.pypa.io/en/latest/) installed in the system.

+After the installation or if you already have [pipenv](https://pipenv.pypa.io/en/latest/) run the commands below to install all the required dependencies:

 ```bash
 $ pipenv --python=3.10